-This paper is a high-level overview of AgGateway current activities in North America, Europe and Latin America as of November 2019.
-This summary is project-specific and does not include ongoing work being done by AgGateway committees and other groups.
+This is a high-level overview of AgGateway's current activities in North America, Europe and Latin America as of June 2020.
+This summary may not include all work being done by AgGateway committees and task forces - check the AgGateway website and wiki for more details.